gdarchen/portfolio/README.md

 ## 📦 Deploy

-To deploy a new version, simply open a pull request again the `main` branch.
+To deploy a new version, simply open a pull request against the `main` branch.

 When this pull request will be merged, a new version will be deployed in production automatically.